 All of our Staff will be included in the work of Safeguarding the children in our care.
-Our Safeguarding officer Lynn Gresham (Manager) is named as setting representative.
+Our Safeguarding Designated Lead, Leanne Wade (Manager) is named as setting representative.

 Parents will normally be our first point of contact if a suspicion of abuse is recorded except where guidance does not allow this (this will usually be in the cases where a parent is the alleged abuser).
 In any case of suspected abuse we are required to follow set procedures.

 Please be reassured that all allegations or concerns are treated sensitively and with respect.